When Gareth Bale almost scored the goal of the decade for Real Madrid

-When he eventually leaves the Bernabeu, Gareth Bale’s legacy at Real Madrid may not be remember too fondly.
-But he’ll always have those goals against Barcelona and Liverpool.
-Were it not for the width of a post, he’d have had a trilogy of wondergoals.
+Gareth Bale may not be remembered too fondly at Real Madrid, but he’ll always have those goals against Barcelona and Liverpool.
+And were it not for the width of a post, he’d have had a trilogy of wondergoals.

-When Bale ultimately leaves Madrid, we get the feeling his spell in Spain will get the revisionist treatment.
-The Welshman’s face has never quite fit, but his solo goal against Barcelona and the bicycle kick against Liverpool are better goals than many will score in their entire Real Madrid spells.
+Now that Bale has left Madrid, we get the feeling his spell in Spain will start getting the revisionist treatment.
+The Welshman’s face never quite fit, but his solo goal against Barcelona and the bicycle kick against Liverpool are both better goals than many will score in their entire Real Madrid spells.

 And he was inches away from another instantly memorable yet unreplicable strike in La Liga.

-Despite ending his debut season with the vital go-ahead goal in the 2014 Champions League final, the then-world record signing still had a bit to prove.
-After all, he hadn’t managed to find the net in regulation time against Atletico Madrid.
+Despite ending his debut season with the vital go-ahead goal in the 2014 Champions League final, the then-world-record signing still had a bit to prove.
+After all, he hadn’t managed to find the net in regulation time against Atletico.

 The following season brought 14 goals before the end of January, but Bale was in the middle of a dry spell when he and his team-mates travelled to Bilbao to face Athletic in early March.